 The location of the kit is marked on the Facility Map in this guide.
-If the kit is damaged or you cannot get to it safely, find alternative
+You are looking for a plastic tub and a cardboard tube.
+If the kit is damaged or you cannot get to it safely, find alternative or additional equipment from within your community.